RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 06/21/2021

-Updated 06/22/2021
+Updated 04/04/2024

-These space-looking helmets use a technology called low-level light therapy (LLLT) to stimulate hair follicles and promote hair growth.
+These space-looking contraptions use a technology called low-level light therapy (LLLT) to stimulate hair follicles and promote hair regrowth.
+Though the research behind their effectiveness is far from complete, some studies support how well they work.

-The Lowdown On Hair Loss
+Hair Loss Medication

 Aside from male pattern baldness, hair loss in men can also be caused by illness or stress.
 This is usually temporary and is called telogen effluvium.

 These devices work by giving off a light that penetrates the scalp.
-Many believe this light enhances blood flow to stimulate hair growth.
+Many believe this light enhances blood flow to stimulate new hair growth.

 So, does low-level light therapy for hair loss actually work?
 There isn’t enough solid research to give a definitive answer on whether or not these hair growth devices can be relied on.

-That said, the initial research that has been done is positive.
 A review of scientific research found that laser treatments for hair loss can improve male pattern baldness.

 A separate review of several high-quality studies found LLLT to be safe and effective for people with male pattern baldness.